fs-linguistics/fs-linguistics.github.io/pages/calendar-general.md

 ## Fachschaft activities

-- **Fachschaft meetings** Every Friday at 5 PM on our (Discord)[https://discord.gg/FcaEeaE6WN].
-Check our (planning page)[https://github.com/fs-linguistics/Fachschaft-Planning] to see what the agenda is going to be.
+- **Fachschaft meetings** Every Friday at 5 PM on our [Discord](https://discord.gg/FcaEeaE6WN).
+Check our [planning page](https://github.com/fs-linguistics/Fachschaft-Planning) to see what the agenda is going to be.

 ## General University Dates